lvgl/lvgl/docs/overview/image.md

 If you want or need to override LVGL's measurement, you can manually set the *time to open* value in the decoder open function in `dsc->time_to_open = time_ms` to give a higher or lower value.
 (Leave it unchanged to let LVGL set it.)

 Every cache entry has a *"life"* value.
-Every time an image opening happens through the cache, the *life* of all entries are decreased to make them older.
+Every time an image opening happens through the cache, the *life* value of all entries is decreased to make them older.
-When a cached image is used, its *life* is increased by the *time to open* value to make it more alive.
+When a cached image is used, its *life* value is increased by the *time to open* value to make it more alive.

-If there is no more space in the cache, always the entry with the smallest life will be closed.
+If there is no more space in the cache, the entry with the smallest life value will be closed.

 ### Memory usage
-Note that, the cached image might continuously consume memory.
-For example, if 3 PNG images are cached, they will consume memory while they are opened.
+Note that the cached image might continuously consume memory.
+For example, if 3 PNG images are cached, they will consume memory while they are open.

-Therefore, it's the user's responsibility to be sure there is enough RAM to cache, even the largest images at the same time.
+Therefore, it's the user's responsibility to be sure there is enough RAM to cache even the largest images at the same time.

 ### Clean the cache
 Let's say you have loaded a PNG image into a `lv_img_dsc_t my_png` variable and use it in an `lv_img` object.
 If the image is already cached and you then change the underlying PNG file, you need to notify LVGL to cache the image again.
 Otherwise, there is no easy way of detecting that the underlying file changed and LVGL will still draw the old image.